yugabyte/yugabyte-platform-gke-app/README.md

 To view your app, open the URL in your browser.

+# Backup and Restore

+Follow the [link](https://docs.yugabyte.com/latest/yugabyte-platform/administer-yugabyte-platform/back-up-restore-k8s/) to know more about it.

+# Basic Usage

-# Access the Yugabyte Platform UI
+## Access the Yugabyte Platform UI

 Get the external endpoint from application page in the Google Cloud Console.

-# Application metrics

-# Scaling

-# Backup and restore

-## Restore the database

-# Upgrading the app
+Follow the [link](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/) to know more about it.

 # Uninstalling the Application

 ## Using the Google Cloud Platform Console

+1. In the Cloud Console, open Kubernetes Applications.
+2. From the list of apps, choose your app installation.
+3. On the Application Details page, click Delete.

 ## Using the command line